LCTI-AnTang/binary_steatosis_classifier/README.md

 This code is related to paper XXXXXXXXXXXXXXXXXXX.

 **Note  - To be updated**
-Next steps: add comments to code, independent test function, CAM, add example dataset/images
+Next steps: independent test function, CAM, add example dataset/images

 ## Introduction
 This project aims to develop a binary classifier for liver steatosis in B-mode ultrasound images using deep learning methods.
 Liver steatosis is a common sign of non-alcoholic fatty liver disease (NAFLD).
 Deep learning methods applied to B-mode ultrasound images may be used as an alternative technique for screening liver steatosis.